 Hape Pound and Tap Bench with Slide Out Xylophone

 What could be better than a toy that involves banging things with a hammer and making music as a byproduct?
 The 770 people who gave this toy a 5 star review would probably say “nothing”.
 Falling balls roll down the xylophone to make a fun sound, and even the tiniest babies can appreciate the fun of smashing things with the little wooden hammer.
 This one’s a winner.
 Get it at Walmart or Amazon.

 HABA Magical Clutching Toy

 Honestly, this whole list could have been made up of toys created by HABA.
 This colorful clutching toy is fun to squeeze and pull, easy to grab onto, and fun to rattle, drop and throw (hey – babies have to get their kicks where they can).
-Get it on the Haba site.
+Get it on the Haba site or on Amazon.

 HABA Shakin Eggs

 The best kind of egg is the one that doesn’t smash when it hits the floor, and these ones have the added benefit of making different sounds when they’re shaken, rattled and rolled.
 Budding rhythmists will love making music with these colorful eggs, and noise-conscious parents will love the muted sound these wooden baby toys make.
-Get them on the Haba site.
+Get them on the Haba site and on Amazon.